alwaysdata/documentation/content/accounts/billing/public-cloud-prices.en.md

 tags = ["billing", "public cloud"]
 +++

-This page lists the prices of the Public Cloud configurations.
+This page lists the prices (VAT excluded) of the Public Cloud configurations.
 To have more information contact our [sales team](https://www.alwaysdata.com/en/).

 * Guaranteed Response Time (GRT): 1hr
 * Mean Time To Repair (MTTR): 4hr